 Insulation deterioration was noted at several locations.
 One quadrant of the roof had particularly poor insulation; regular water intrusion was likely occurring in this area.
 At the base of the tank, significant corrosion was observed on the under-side of the chime (joint between the shell and the tank bottom).
-Additionally, sulphur was observed seeping out from under the meter.
+Additionally, sulphur was observed seeping out from under the tank at two locations around the tank perimeter.
 Some cracking and chipping of the concrete tank foundation was observed, particularly in the area closest to the tank base.